-- Write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it - Sign and date the write-up and pass it on to the DSL via CPOMs.
+Write up your conversation as soon as possible in the child's own words.
+Stick to the facts, and do not put your own judgement on it

+- Write-up as soon as possible onto CPOMS and speak directly to the DSL.
 Alternatively, if appropriate, make a referral to Children's Social Care and/or the Police directly (see section 8).
 Prioritise this above all other work. - Inform the DSL of your actions as soon as possible. - Do not disclose any information to anyone aside from those within your DSL team, unless you are told to do so by a relevant agency involved in the safeguarding process.